Abhilashgupta2706/ShoppingApp-Frontend/README.md

-# ShoppingApp-Forntend
+# ShoppingApp-Frontend

-This repository contains my NodeJS practice codes Only Forntend. <br />
+This repository contains my NodeJS practice codes. <br />

 ### About this project

-I made this project when I started learning NodeJS.
+I made this project when I started learning Node.js.
 I have also used Database like SQL & NoSQL.
 This is a project from [Udemny Course](https://www.udemy.com/course/nodejs-the-complete-guide/) <br />
 React App developed later in this course is in [this repository](https://github.com/Abhilashgupta2706/REST-API-Node.js.git).

 ### Setup & Installtion